LiamFallon213/DnD/Plot Pre Campaign Planning.md

 ## Idea 2

 Lean into the meta aspect and go for some cliche like a demon lord.
 A [Balor](https://5e.tools/bestiary.html#balor_mm,fbmt:sand~b1~b0) or the like could work quite well for this.
 Ideally it should be a hard fight at the end of the campaign ~ level 15.
+***

+## Idea 3

+Have more of a Man V Nature story, where the party needs to fight against some event. [[The Scouring]] is a good option for this.
+In this case there is no clear BBEG but a number of objectives the party must complete.

+*^ Might work better for a less continous story, like this is going for.
+Could also have some intresting global warming paralells.*